containers/podman/docs/source/markdown/podman-container-restore.1.md

 Import a pre-checkpoint tar.gz file which was exported by Podman.
 This option must be used with **-i** or **--import**.
 It only works on `runc 1.0-rc3` or `higher`.
+*IMPORTANT: This OPTION is not supported on the remote client.*

 #### **--name**, **-n**=*name*